 its private state from one invocation to another -- similar to the the

-way an
+way an unfold

-unfold combinator (see SRFI-1) tosses the
+combinator (see SRFI-1) tosses the seed

 around.
 Some syntax however ought to be employed to make it easier